-Scientists identify genetic cause of 'spongy' skin conditionJuly 3rd, 2013 in Genetics /
+Scientists identify genetic cause of 'spongy' skin conditionJuly 3, 2013 in Medicine & Health / Genetics

 Scientists have identified the genetic cause of a rare skin condition that causes the hands and feet to turn white and spongy when exposed to water.